yingweiwo

 Additional Infomation

-Novo Nordisk has developed a subcutaneous formulation of semaglutide (Ozempic®), a modified human glucagon-like peptide-1 (GLP-1) analogue, for the treatment of type 2 diabetes mellitus.
-It has been developed using Novo Nordisk's proprietary protein-acylation technology, and is administered using an injection device.
-Semaglutide lowers blood glucose by stimulating the release of insulin and also lowers body weight.
-Once-weekly subcutaneous semaglutide has recently been approved in the US, Puerto Rico and Canada, and has received a positive opinion in the EU for the treatment of patients with type 2 diabetes.
-It will be launched as the Ozempic® Pen, a pre-filled device.
-Semaglutide is also under regulatory review in Japan and Switzerland for the treatment of type 2 diabetes.
-Clinical development for obesity, non-alcoholic steatohepatitis and non-alcoholic fatty liver disease is underway worldwide.
-This article summarizes the milestones in the development of semaglutide leading to this first approval for type 2 diabetes.[3]
+Novo Nordisk has developed a subcutaneous formulation of semaglutide (Ozempic®), a modified human glucagon-like peptide-1 (GLP-1) analog for the treatment of type 2 diabetes.
+Developed using Novo Nordisk's proprietary protein acylation technology, the drug is administered via an injection device.
+Semaglutide lowers blood sugar by stimulating insulin release, while also promoting weight loss.
+The once-weekly subcutaneous injection of semaglutide was recently approved in the United States, Puerto Rico, and Canada, and has received a positive opinion in the European Union for the treatment of type 2 diabetes.
+The drug will be marketed as a pre-filled Ozempic® Pen.
+Semaglutide is also currently under regulatory review in Japan and Switzerland for the treatment of type 2 diabetes.
+Clinical development for obesity, non-alcoholic steatohepatitis (NAHH), and non-alcoholic fatty liver disease (NAFLD) is underway globally.
+This article summarizes the key milestones in the development of semaglutide, culminating in its first approval for the treatment of type 2 diabetes.
+[3]

-In patients with type 2 diabetes who were at high cardiovascular risk, the rate of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke was significantly lower among patients receiving semaglutide than among those receiving placebo, an outcome that confirmed the noninferiority of semaglutide.
+In patients with type 2 diabetes at high cardiovascular risk, the incidence of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke was significantly lower in patients treated with semaglutide than in patients treated with placebo, confirming the non-inferiority of semaglutide.
 [2]

-Semaglutide is a glucagon-like peptide 1 (GLP-1) analog used to manage type 2 diabetes along with lifestyle changes, such as dietary restrictions and increased physical activity.
-Other members of this drug class include [Exenatide] and [Liraglutide].
-Semaglutide was developed by Novo Nordisk and approved by the FDA for subcutaneous injection in December 2017.
-The tablet formulation was approved for oral administration in September 2019.
-Semaglutide works by binding to and activating the GLP-1 receptor, thereby stimulating insulin secretion and reducing blood glucose.
-The subcutaneous injection is administered once weekly and the tablet is administered once a day.
-Semaglutide offers a competitive advantage over other drugs used to manage diabetes, which may require several daily doses.
-Clinical trials have determined that this drug reduces glycosylated hemoglobin (HbA1c) levels and reduces body weight, proving to be effective for patients with type 2 diabetes.
-In June 2021, semaglutide was approved by the FDA for chronic weight management in adults with general obesity or overweight who have at least one weight-related condition, marking semaglutide as the first approved drug for such use since 2014.
-The use of semaglutide in weight management is also approved by Health Canada and the EMA.
-On May 31, 2023, the FDA issued a warning regarding the use of compounded semaglutide after receiving adverse event reports.
-The use of salt forms of semaglutide, including semaglutide sodium and semaglutide acetate, has not been proven to be safe or effective.
+Semaglutide is a glucagon-like peptide-1 (GLP-1) analog used to treat type 2 diabetes and requires lifestyle modifications, such as dietary restrictions and increased physical activity.
+Other members of this class of drugs include exenatide and liraglutide.
+Semaglutide, developed by Novo Nordisk, was approved by the U.S. Food and Drug Administration (FDA) for subcutaneous injection in December 2017.
+Tablets were approved for oral administration in September 2019.
+Semaglutide works by binding to and activating the GLP-1 receptor, thereby stimulating insulin secretion and lowering blood sugar.
+Subcutaneous injection is administered once weekly, and tablets once daily.
+Semaglutide has a competitive advantage compared to other diabetes treatments that may require multiple daily doses.
+Clinical trials have shown that the drug reduces glycated hemoglobin (HbA1c) levels and promotes weight loss in patients with type 2 diabetes.
+In June 2021, the FDA approved semaglutide for the treatment of chronic weight management in obese or overweight adults with at least one weight-related disease, the first drug approved for this purpose since 2014.
+Health Canada and the European Medicines Agency (EMA) have also approved semaglutide for weight management.
+On May 31, 2023, the FDA issued a warning regarding the use of semaglutide after receiving an adverse event report.
+The safety and efficacy of salt forms of semaglutide, including semaglutide sodium and semaglutide acetate, have not been established.

 View More

-Semaglutide is a GLP-1 Receptor Agonist.
-The mechanism of action of semaglutide is as a Glucagon-like Peptide-1 (GLP-1) Agonist.
+Semaglutide is a GLP-1 receptor agonist.
+The mechanism of action of semaglutide is as a glucagon-like peptide-1 (GLP-1) receptor agonist.

 Mechanism of Action: